 Ready to Schedule?
 We’re Here for You.

-From Newport Ovation Primary Care to the new Union Richwood Primary Care, St. Elizabeth Physicians is accepting new patients at several conveniently located offices.
+From Newport Ovation Primary Care to the new Union Richwood Primary Care, St. Elizabeth Physicians is accepting new patients at many conveniently located offices.
 Whether you’re due for your wellness visit or looking to establish care, our team is here to support your health today and into the future.

 You can schedule online or call your primary care office to book an appointment.

-Reviewed by Ken Bazydlo, MD on 1/16/2026.
+Reviewed by Ken Bazydlo, MD, on 1/16/2026.